30 Hours Funded Childcare for 3 & 4 year olds

 How to Apply

-If you have already successfully applied for 30 hours free childcare but are not able to find the 11 digit code to give to your childcare provider, please see our parent guide in the Downloads section of how to find this.
+If you have already successfully applied for 30 hours funded childcare but are not able to find the 11 digit code to give to your childcare provider, please see our parent guide in the Downloads section of how to find this.

 Reconfirm your eligibility